Skip to Content

 • Term life insurance is purchased with pre-tax premium dollars up to $50,000 in coverage.

-• Employee coverage levels over $50,000, up to a maximum of $300,000, can be purchased with post-tax premium dollars.
+• Employee coverage levels over $50,000, up to maximum of $300,000, can be purchased with post-tax premium dollars.
 The completion of a medical review application and a physical examination are required.

 • Dependent coverage is available up to 50% of the employee's coverage level.